sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zvbi</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Raw VBI, Teletext and Closed Caption decoding library
+Short desc    : Raw VBI, Teletext and Closed Caption decoding library
 URL          : http://zapping.sourceforge.net/ZVBI/index.html
-Лицензия     : LGPLv2+ and GPLv2+ and BSD
+License      : LGPLv2+ and GPLv2+ and BSD
-Описание     : ZVBI provides functions to capture and decode VBI data.
+Descript     : ZVBI provides functions to capture and decode VBI data.
 The vertical blanking
              : interval (VBI) is an interval in a television signal that temporarily suspends
              : transmission of the signal for the electron gun to move back up to the first
              : line of the television screen to trace the next screen field.
 The vertical